 Payroll liabilities are any type of payment related to payroll that the company owes, but has not yet paid.
 Payroll liabilities can include taxes withheld from employees, such as federal and state income tax, Social Security, and Medicare, as well as other items such as union dues, health insurance contributions, 401k retirement fund contributions, and payroll garnishments.

 The most common payroll liabilities are the taxes that make up an Employer’s 941 deposit.
 Employers are required to withhold federal, state, and local income tax from most employee paychecks, as well as Social Security and Medicare taxes which the employer matches.
-Most employers remit these payroll liabilities on a monthly schedule using the Electronic Federal Taxpayer System (EFTPS).
+Most employers remit these payroll liabilities on a monthly schedule using the Electronic Federal Tax Payment System (EFTPS).

 Payroll liabilities can be tricky